PlainsightAI/legacy-docs/start.md

 ### Add an Action
 An action is the behavior that is executed when the conditions are met.
 An action can be in the form of sending an SMS, a Push message, an email, a webhook, or a combination of actions.
-1. Click *New Action* under the Actions section
+a) Click *New Action* under the Actions section
-2. Select your desired action by clicking on the action: SMS, Email, Send Push, Webhook
+b) Select your desired action by clicking on the action: SMS, Email, Send Push, Webhook

 #### SMS
 - **Message** - Enter the SMS message to be sent to recipients